What Is the Definition of Faith?

 We can boil down the story to this:

-- Centurion: “Jesus, I have a sick son.
-Can you heal him?”
+- Centurion: “Jesus, I have a sick servant.
+Are you willing to heal him?”

 - Jesus: “Sure, let’s walk over to your place.”

 - Centurion: “You don’t need to do that.
 I know what it’s like to have authority, and I know what it’s like to be under authority.
 When someone has authority, all they have to do is speak, and they get what they want.
 I can tell that you’re the authority of even life and sickness.
 Just say the word, and my servant will be healed.”

 So it seems that our definition holds true.
 The kind of faith that Jesus approves is one that trusts in the authority of an expert.

 In Poor Richard’s Almanac for July 1758, Benjamin Franklin writes: “The Way to see by Faith, is to shut the Eye of Reason: The Morning Daylight appears plainer when you put out your Candle.”
 There are many Christians today who would agree: you can have reason, or faith, but not both – at least not at the same time.
 Likewise, skeptics are eager to pounce on this dichotomy: “Why do you think your personal, subjective faith should apply to anyone else?
 I know you think Jesus is the Savior of the world.
 But you just believe that’s true; it isn’t reasonable.”

 But let’s think again about this.
 As Christians, Jesus is our Lord.
 In other words, He is our ultimate Authority.
 So here is the million dollar question:

 Do we have any reason to consider Jesus our ultimate authority?